EutechCybernetic/lucy-pro-documentation/ui.md

 Similar to the quick-info action, invoke a dialog defined in the current bundle and show it in the center of the screen.
 You need to pick a dialog from the current UI bundle and specify any page input [parameters](axnparamconfig) that the selected dialog requires.

-Any actions after this action will be executed only if the [closedialogaxn](closedialogaxn) action is called within the dialog somewhere.
+Any actions after this action will be executed only if the [Close Current Dialog](uis.rst#closedialogaxn) action is called within the dialog somewhere.
-So if someone dismisses the dialog without invoking any action n it that calls [closedialogaxn](closedialogaxn), the rest of the actions in this list will not run.
+So if someone dismisses the dialog without invoking any action n it that calls [Close Current Dialog](uis.rst#closedialogaxn), the rest of the actions in this list will not run.

 ### Navigate to UI